 - MSME Loans worth Rs.
 3 lakh crore

 - The moratorium period is extended to 12 months

 - Both Manufacturing and Service MSMEs will treat the same

 - 100% Credit Guarantee

 - To benefit approx. 45 lakh units

-Companies can avail of a collateral-free MSME loan from Ziploan to expand their business and sales.
-The MSME loan eligibility criteria of Ziploan is easy to meet as we don't ask for bundles of documents.
+Companies can avail of an MSME loan from Ziploan to expand their business and sales.
+The MSME loan eligibility criteria of Ziploan are easy to meet as we don't ask for bundles of documents.

 Whether you want to do infrastructure improvement, upgrade machinery, manage working capital, or purchase raw materials, etc. MSME loan is a great choice you can opt for.